The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Empirical Studies

 \subsection{Systemic Risk}

 The Great Recession of 2007-2009 has motivated researchers to better understand systemic risk---the risk that the intermediation capacity of the entire financial system can be impaired, with potentially adverse consequences for the supply of credit to the real economy.
-Bisias et al. (2012) summarized that the current approaches to measure systemic risk can be categorized as 1) tail measures, 2) contingent claims analysis, 3) network models and 4) dynamic stochastic macroeconomic models.
-Among these, the first approach is related to the cross-quantilogram and it measures co-dependence in the tails of equity returns of an individual financial institution and the financial system.
-Prominent examples include the work of Adrian and Brunnermeier (2011), Brownlees and Engle (2012) and White et al. (2012).
+One approach to measure systemic risk is measuring co-dependence in the tails of equity returns of an individual financial institution and the financial system.\footnote{Bisias et al. (2012) categorize the current approaches to measuring systemic risk along the following lines: 1) tail measures, 2) contingent claims analysis, 3) network models, and 4) dynamic stochastic macroeconomic models.} Prominent examples include the work of Adrian and Brunnermeier (2011), Brownlees and Engle (2012) and White et al. (2012).
 Since the cross-quantilogram measures quantile dependence between time series, we apply it to measure systemic risk.

 We use the daily CRSP market value weighted index return as the market index return as in Brownlees and Engle (2012).
-We consider returns on JP Morgan Chase (JPM), Goldman Sachs (GS) and AIG as individual financial institutions.
-JPM belongs to the Depositories group and Brownlees and Engle (2012) put GS with Broker-Dealers group.
-AIG belongs to the Insurance group.
-The sample period is from 2 Jan.
-2001 to 30 Dec.
-2011 with sample size $ 2,767 $.
-We investigate the cross-quantilogram $\hat{\rho}_{\alpha }(k)$ between an individual institution's stock return and the market index return for $k=60$ and $\alpha _{1}=\alpha _{2}=0.05$.
-In each graph, we show the 95\% bootstrap confidence intervals for no quantile dependence based on $ 1,000$ bootstrapped replicates.
+We consider returns on JP Morgan Chase (JPM), Morgan Stanley (MS) and AIG as individual financial institutions.
+As in Brownlees and Engle (2012), JPM, MS and AIG belong to the Depositories group, the Broker-Dealers group and the Insurance group, respectively.
+We investigate the cross-quantilogram $\hat{\rho}_{\tau}(k)$ between an individual institution's stock return and the market index return for $k=60$ and $\tau_{1}=\tau_{2}=0.05$.
+In each graph, we show the 95\% bootstrap confidence intervals for no quantile dependence based on 1,000 bootstrapped replicates.

+The sample period is from 24 Feb.
+1993 to 31 Dec.
+2014 with sample size 5,505.\footnote{The stock return series of Morgan Stanley are available from 24 Feb.
+1993.
+The stock return series of individual financial institutions are obtained from Yahoo Finance.} The data including the financial crisis from 2007 and 2009 might not be suitable to be viewed as a strictly stationary sequence and hence may not fit into our theoretical framework.\footnote{A rigorous treatment of nonstationary time series in our context is a challenging issue and will be reported in a future work.} Nevertheless, we provide the empirical results because it would be practically interesting to consider a sample period that includes the recent crisis and post-crisis.\footnote{The results for the sample period from 24 Feb.
+1993 to 29 Dec.
+2006 are also available from the authors upon request.}